KDAB/KDSoap/kdsoap/README.txt

 For terms of redistribution, refer to the license agreement.

-KD Soap requires Qt 4.4.0 or newer.
+KD Soap requires Qt 4.6.0 or newer.

-To build KD Soap, run qmake in the root of the KD Soap source distribution.
-After qmake, run make. qmake understands the PREFIX=<dir> command line option to specify an installation prefix for KD Soap.
+To build KD Soap, run ./configure.sh (configure.bat on Windows) in the root of the KD Soap source distribution.
+Then run make. configure understands the -prefix <dir> command line option to specify an installation prefix for KD Soap.
 This affects make install.

 For more information, please refer to the KD Soap Programmer's